-Main square of Testaccio with the fountain which is the symbol of the "rione"
+Main square of Testaccio with the fountain by Pietro Lombardi which is the symbol of the "rione"

 Monte Testaccio is entirely composed of fragments of broken earthenware coming from the large horrea (warehouses) next to the river harbour where the immense provisions of commodities required by Ancient Rome were unloaded.

 In 1870 Pope Pius IX celebrated with an inscription near the river the first excavations in the area: it is most likely the last inscription he placed in Rome, because in that same year the city was conquered by the Italian troops.
 The sarcophagus is a 1940s addition when the street along the river was redesigned.
-Several modern fountains of Testaccio make reference to the rione symbol.
+Several modern fountains of Testaccio make reference to the symbol of the rione.

 Fragments of Roman stones, capitals, Roman walls in the halls and

 courtyards of modern buildings

 In addition to fragments of pottery, the ground of the former meadows covered other memories of Ancient Rome; this explains why several modern buildings of Testaccio display minor decorative elements and parts of Roman walls.
 Also S. Maria Liberatrice, the parish church of Testaccio is in a way linked to Ancient Rome: it bears the name of a church in the Roman Forum.